loda-lang/loda-programs/programs/oeis/list2.md

 * [A272664](http://oeis.org/A272664) ([L20 program](A272664.asm)): (001)(001)(001)(10)*.
 * [A272666](http://oeis.org/A272666) ([L16 program](A272666.asm)): a(n) = A011371(n) + 5*n.
 * [A272705](http://oeis.org/A272705) ([L20 program](A272705.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 515", based on the 5-celled von Neumann neighborhood.
+* [A272707](http://oeis.org/A272707) ([L40 program](A272707.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 515", based on the 5-celled von Neumann neighborhood.
 * [A272708](http://oeis.org/A272708) ([L18 program](A272708.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 515", based on the 5-celled von Neumann neighborhood.
 * [A272850](http://oeis.org/A272850) ([L13 program](A272850.asm)): a(n) = (n^2 + (n+1)^2)*(n^2 + (n+1)^2 + 2*n*(n+1)).
 * [A272871](http://oeis.org/A272871) ([L14 program](A272871.asm)): Imaginary part of (n + i)^4.